nalexn/clean-architecture-swiftui/README.md

 ### Presentation Layer

 **SwiftUI views** that contain no business logic and are a function of the state.
-`AppState` is injected into the view hierarchy as `@EnvironmentObject`

-Side effects are triggered by the user's actions (such as a tap on a button) or view lifecycle event `onAppear` and are forwarded to the business logic layer.
+Side effects are triggered by the user's actions (such as a tap on a button) or view lifecycle event `onAppear` and are forwarded to the `Interactors`.

+State and business logic layer (`AppState` + `Interactors`) are navitely injected into the view hierarchy with `@Environment`.

 ### Business Logic Layer

-Business Logic layer is represented by `Interactors`.
+Business Logic Layer is represented by `Interactors`.

 Interactors receive requests to perform work, such as obtaining data from an external source or making computations, but they never return data back directly.

 Instead, they forward the result to the `AppState` or to a `Binding`.
-The latter is used when the result of work (the data) is used locally by one View and does not belong to the `AppState`
+The latter is used when the result of work (the data) is used locally by one View and does not belong to the `AppState`.

-Interactors are injected into the view hierarchy within a container as an `@Environment` variable.

 ### Data Access Layer

-Data Access layer is represented by `Repositories`.
+Data Access Layer is represented by `Repositories`.

 Repositories provide asynchronous API (`Publisher` from Combine) for making [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on the backend or a local database.
 They don't contain business logic, neither do they mutate the `AppState`.
 Repositories are accessible and used only by the Interactors.